openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 #### Distinguishing SETs from other Kinds of JWTs
 Of particular concern is the possibility that SETs are confused for other kinds of JWTs.
-The Security Considerations section of {{SET}} has several sub-sections on this subject.
-The SSE Framework is asking for further restrictions:
+The Security Considerations section of {{RFC8417}} has several sub-sections on this subject.
+The Shared Signals Framework is asking for further restrictions:

 * The "sub" claim MUST NOT be present, as described in {{event-subjects}}.
-* SSE SETs MUST use explicit typing, as described in {{explicit-typing}}.
+* SSF SETs MUST use explicit typing, as described in {{explicit-typing}}.
 * The "exp" claim MUST NOT be present, as described in {{exp-claim}}.

 ## SET Token Delivery Using HTTP Profile {#set-token-delivery-using-http-profile}
-This section provides SSE profiling specifications for the {{DELIVERYPUSH}} and
+This section provides SSF profiling specifications for the {{DELIVERYPUSH}} and
 {{DELIVERYPOLL}} specs.

 ### Stream Configuration Metadata {#delivery-meta}